andyatkinson/angular-tutorials/readme.md

   * directives add functionality to markup, can create templates
   * two-way data binding
   * with asset minification, for rails asset pipeline, can set mangle: false for the uglifier
+  * a promise is a technique for performing asynchronous tasks. `then()` takes an argument that is a function to run when the promise is fulfilled.

 ### Resources